ljtill/bicep-dev-box/README.md

 - Select 'Access control (IAM)' and 'Add' - 'Add role assignment'
 - Select Role 'DevCenter Dev Box User' and select Members
 - Provide the 'Name' of the User / Groups to allow access to the Dev Box portal

-Browser

-- Navigate to the Dev Box Portal

 ---